 In the following section, we will numerically validate the algorithms discussed in Section 5 based on an implementation of the scenario presented in Section 2.
-For reasons of brevity we only summarize the experiment setup here.
-More details can be found in the accompanying experimentation web page2.
-We have implemented the scenario using .NET Windows Communication Foundation3 (WCF) technology and the VRESCO SOA runtime environment on a server running Windows 2007 SP2.
-The server machine was equipped with 2 2.99GHz Xeon X5450 processors and 32 GByte RAM.
-In order to train PREVENT we have initialized the system with a set of 9796 historical composition instances.
+For reasons of brevity, we only summarize the experiment setup here.
+More details can be found in the accompanying experimentation webpage.
+In addition, we do not explicitly evaluate the prediction quality (i.e., the SLO Predictor component) here.
+The interested reader may find a numerical evaluation of the prediction in [6], as well as in [8].

+We have implemented the scenario from Section 2 using .NET Windows Communication Foundation (WCF) technology and the VRESCO SOA runtime environment on a server running Windows Server Enterprise 2007, Service Pack 2.
+The machine is equipped with two 2.99-GHz Xeon X5450 processors and 32 GB of RAM.
+To train PREVENT, we have initialized the system with a set of 9,796 historical composition instances.
 These instances were created by executing the service composition repeatedly.
-In this historical data set, 3660 instances have not been adapted, while one or more adaptation actions have been applied in the remaining 6136 instances.
+In this historical data set, 3,660 instances have not been adapted, while one or more adaptation actions have been applied in the remaining 6,136 instances.
 In our experiments, we consider the case of an SLA containing up to five SLOs, similar to the previous example.
-Note that we have used an integer value in [0:15]to represent product quality in this example, in order to allow for more fine-grained distinctions of different levels of product faults.
-In Table 5 we have sketched these SLOs and their basic statistics. μ is the mean value of the SLO without adaptation. $\mu$ is the mean among instances to which some adaptation has been applied. σ and $\sigma$ are the respective standard deviations.
-As before, t_1 is the violation threshold.
-Furthermore, SLO 1 is associated with a staged penalty function with 9 stages, SLO 2 and 3 are both associated with fixed penalty functions, SLO 4 is associated with a linear penalty function with cap, and SLO 5 with a linear penalty function without cap.
+Note that we have used an integer value in [0:15] to represent product quality in this example, to allow for more fine-grained distinctions of different levels of product faults.
+In Table 5, we have sketched these SLOs and their basic statistics. $\mu$ is the mean value of the SLO without adaptation. $\mu$ \ is the mean among instances to which some adaptation has been applied. $\sigma$ and $\sigma$ \ are the respective standard deviations.
+As before, $t_1$ is the violation threshold.
+Furthermore, SLO 1 is associated with a staged penalty function with nine stages, SLO 2 and SLO 3 are both associated with fixed penalty functions, SLO 4 is associated with a linear penalty function with cap, and SLO 5 with a linear penalty function without cap.
 Additionally, we have defined 49 adaptation actions that have positive and negative influences on some or all of these SLOs.
 Every action has been associated with a positive cost value.